Planet Hell

 "Planet Hell" is a song by the Finnish symphonic metal band Nightwish, recorded for their fifth studio album Once.
 The song begins with a male choir and orchestral background music for a full minute before the band starts playing.
 "Planet Hell" also heavily features the vocals of the band's bass player Marko Hietala.
-After his departure from the band, the songs vocals have been taken over by their female vocalist Floor Jansen for live performances.
+After his departure from the band, the song's vocals have been taken over by their female vocalist Floor Jansen for live performances.

 Religious references

 The song has a number of religious references: